daneden/daneden.me/styleguide/index.md

 At the time of writing ({{ site.time | pretty }}), body copy and titles are set in Leitura News, and other headings & captions are set in Franklin Gothic.

-{% picture "This is a left aligned image and caption, set in Franklin Gothic.
-The image is of Walt Disney World’s Wedding Pavilion."
-2014/05/wedding-pavilion.jpg class="alignleft" %}
+{% picture "This is a left aligned image and caption, set in Franklin Gothic."
+2015/01/books-square.jpg class="alignleft" %}

 ## Heading Level Two